 What is hirsutism?

-Hirsutism is a common, often distressing condition in which a person develops excessive growth of hair.
-It affects 5% to 10% of women of child-bearing potential.
-Women will often develop coarse, dark hair growth on the upper lip, chin, chest, abdomen, or back (instead of the fine hair sometimes referred to as “peach fuzz” that normally grows in those areas).
-Although this condition can cause much distress, it usually responds to treatment.
+You may develop coarse, dark hair growth on your upper lip, chin, chest, abdomen or back instead of the fine hair sometimes referred to as “peach fuzz” that commonly grows in those areas.
+Hirsutism can cause distress, but it’s treatable.

 What are the symptoms of hirsutism?